tapioca24/videojs-remnant/README.md

 # videojs-remnant

 A video.js plugin to leave the last frame video at the end of playback.
+This is useful when playing a video that has been split into multiple files.

 ## Table of Contents